 What was the breaking point?
 The moment policy clarity finally defeated bureaucratic confusion.
 This flow of capital isn't just funding projects; it's enforcing new standards, demanding faster builds, and driving the strategic search for the best investment opportunities in real estate in India.

-For years, investing in Indian property meant adopting a “wait and see” approach.
-That era is definitely over.
-You might ask, “What is foreign direct investment?”
-It’s simply overseas capital, the patient, long-term kind, often coming as equity investment, that commits to the success of a development or company.
+For years, investing in Indian property meant adopting a wait-and-watch approach.
+That era, however, is over.
+You might ask, "What is foreign direct investment?"
+It’s simply foreign capital, the long-term kind, often coming as equity investment, that commits to the success of a development or company.

 The Real Advantage: More Than Just Cash